CyberGeni/cybergeni/README.md

 - var stack = HTML, CSS, TailwindCSS, Python (JavaScript && Vue.js in progress)
 - var inProgress = Solidity for Blockchain/web3
 ***
-- 🔭 I’m currently working on FourthSpecs (Gadgets info site)
+- 🔭 I’m currently working on Interaction design/development
 - 🌱 I’m currently learning Javascript,  Vue.js, Spanish, Blockchain(which i'm dropping anytime soon)
 - 📝 I'm learning to be a technical writer and content creator.
 Currently on [Hashnode](https://cybergenie.hashnode.dev) and [Dev.to](https://dev.to/cybergenie)
 - 👯 I’m looking to collaborate on projects involving web and things concerning it